 Who is it for?

 Finishing School is for anyone who needs to complete a large project by breaking it up into manageable pieces.
+Though mostly writers are using it now, it can be used for any task.
+It’s about the process, or method, of finishing itself.
+It’s very simple.
+It is easy to learn.

 The rationale for Finishing School is that completing artistic work brings creative happiness.
 But many creative people get stalled before completing because we have unbalanced talents.
 The talent that allows us to see visions, hear voices and imagine scenes is stronger than the talent that allows us to plan, organize, marshal our resources, assess, analyze, correct, redo and present.
 So we need to shore up that other side.
 That is the rationale for Finishing School: a system that helps creative people accomplish the executive, left-brain activities necessary to the fulfillment of their creative lives.